AlexCharlton/Hyperscene/README.md

 Various debugging statements are printed (in case you’re wondering how many things are being drawn, or what the partitioning system is doing) when `DEBUG` is defined.
 E.g. `make -DDEBUG`.

+Some rendering options are also defined at compile time: `NO_REVERSE_PAINTER` and `VOLUMETRIC_ALPHA`.
+For an explanation of these options, see `hpsRenderCamera`.

 ## Requirements
 None